jameshughes89/cs4XX-EvolutionaryComputation/site/topics/genetic-algorithms/n-queens-ga-experiment.rst

 Change Operators
 ================

-* For the following, try to be as creative as possible
+* For the following, try to be as creative as possible and feel free to try multiple ideas

     * It's always good to explore and tinker
     * It really does not matter how good or bad the results are in the end
+    * If stuck, look up existing popular ideas for the operators to implement

+* Additionally, test each change in isolation to simplify the analysis of the impact of the change

+    * In other words, revert the previous changes before moving on to the next task

+* Finally, run each 100 times and generate the summary statistics and distributions

+    * Be sure to save the results somewhere for later comparisons

 #.
 Change out the crossover operator for something else and run the experiments again

-    * Try to create a new permutation safe crossover or look up other popular ones if stuck
-    * Be sure to run 100 times and generate the summary statistics and distribution
-    * Save the results somewhere for later comparisons

 #.
 Change out the mutation operator for something else and run the experiments again

-    * Try to create a new permutation safe mutation or look up other popular ones if stuck
-    * Be sure to run 100 times and generate the summary statistics and distribution
-    * Save the results somewhere for later comparisons

 #.
 Change out the selection operator for something else and run the experiments again

-    * This one can be tricky, but try to create a new selection strategy or look up other popular ones if stuck
-    * Be sure to run 100 times and generate the summary statistics and distribution
-    * Save the results somewhere for later comparisons